openfans-community-offical/Debian-Pi-Aarch64/README.md

 ## 0. System Screenshots

-Screenshot of the MacOS-Mojave theme desktop by XFCE.
+Screenshot of the macOS-Mojave theme desktop by XFCE.

 ![macos](./images/macos1.png)